microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 ## Where do I modify profiles?

-While profiles can be individually updated (by going to the serialized asset of the ScriptableObject), they are generally accessed through the MRTK inspector of the root MixedRealityToolkit scene object.
+While profiles can be individually modified (by going to the serialized asset of the ScriptableObject), they are generally accessed through the MRTK inspector of the root MixedRealityToolkit scene object.

 ![Profile](../../Documentation/Images/Profiles/input_profile.png)